laurelthorburn/laurelthorburn/README.md

 - 👩🏻‍🎓 Full Stack Developer certificate from University of Denver (MERN stack)
 - 🌱 I’m currently learning Typescript and Ruby on Rails 🚀
-- 🖥️ I am always seeking to improve my web accessbility 💖
+- 🖥️ I am always seeking to improve web accessbility 💖
 - 📫 How to reach me: codinglaurel@gmail.com
 - 📖 Fun fact: I read the docs && the source code
 - 🆕 Now available for side project collaboration 👯